 Now this will be different for everyone dependent on your tastes and what you want to do, but basically what it means is get away from the hostels, find a nice private room somewhere and stay still for a short period of time.
 Put your travel itinerary on hold and just put your feet up, read a good book or binge watch a bit of Netflix if you can do so on your fancy tablet or laptop, have those fresh mango juices on a constant flow and just relax!

-I think sometimes travellers do forget how to do this.
+I think sometimes backpackers do forget how to do just relax.

 You don’t need to be heading off to the next must see destination right now, that sightseeing trip to those famous monuments or that PADI course you wanted to do can wait for just a few days.
 For now, just lay back and do nothing.
 This is supposed to be a holiday as well, remember?